ericholscher/ericholscher.com/site/blog/2013/sep/25/help-me-improve-documentation.rst

 	* A growing resource of information about writing docs
 * Writing blog posts and `presentations`_ about documentation
 	* Planning to write more
-* An unannounced project called Grok the Docs
+* An unreleased project called Grok the Docs
 	* The idea here is to improve documentation through data.

 Why it matters